Our Story

 Patricia and Raquel dedicated themselves to the children, providing them with an educational experience focused on nature, peace, and independence while embracing all cultures and fostering respect and compassion.

-What's the meaning of 'Autana'?
+What is the meaning of Autana?

 Our school is named after a remarkable flat-top mountain called "tepui," found in the Venezuelan Rain Forest.